Philadelphia St. Patrick’s Day Parade 2026: Route, road closures, and how to watch

 St. Patrick’s Day Parade road closures

-Starting at 5:30 a.m. (until approximately 4 p.m.)
+Starting at 5:30 a.m. (until about 4 p.m.)

-Market Street between 6th and 5th streets
+Market Street between Sixth and Fifth Streets.

-Starting at 9 a.m. (until approximately 3:30 p.m.)
+Starting at 9 a.m. (until about 3:30 p.m.)

-John F. Kennedy Boulevard between 20th and 15th streets
+John F. Kennedy Boulevard between 20th and 15th Streets.

-20th Street between Market and Arch streets
+20th through 15th Streets between Market and Arch Streets.

-Starting at 10:30 a.m. (until approximately 3:30 p.m.)
+Starting at 10:30 a.m. (until about 3:30 p.m.)

-John F. Kennedy Boulevard between 15th and Juniper streets
+John F. Kennedy Boulevard between 15th and Juniper Streets.

-Juniper Street between John F. Kennedy Boulevard and Market Street
+Juniper Street between John F. Kennedy Boulevard and Market Street.

-Market Street between Juniper and 2nd streets
+Market Street between City Hall and Second Street.

 St. Patrick’s Day parking restrictions